-Created by Minneapolis-based photographer, Sarah Beth, Joy Sessions® are special photo sessions just for terminally ill and elderly pets.
+Created by Minneapolis-based photographer, Sarah Beth Ernhart, Joy Sessions® are special photo sessions just for terminally ill and elderly pets.

 They are an opportunity to capture the relationship you have with your pets before they pass.
 Rather than something sad, it’s meant to be a celebration of their lives, to create tangible memories that you can cherish forever.

 Joy Sessions® aren’t about pictures of dying pets; they’re about celebrating the relationship and the love you share.
-They’re about capturing the little things that make them special to you: the expressions, the quirks, the way they lick your cheek or put their paws in your hands.
+They’re about capturing the little things that make them special to you: the expressions, the quirks, the lick your cheek or the paw in your hands.
 Our pets are only with us for a short time, but they make a huge impact on our lives – why wouldn’t we want to document something so important to us?